LOGIN INTERMEDIARIES BORROWERS

 There are two types of commercial mortgages:

 • Commercial investment mortgages: These are mortgages for commercial properties that will be let to generate income.
+In other words, a commercial buy-to-let mortgage.
 Lenders consider the known or projected rental income to assess affordability/serviceability

 • Owner-occupied commercial mortgages: Where the commercial property will be used by the borrower as their own business premises.
 The loan serviceability is tested against the strength of the business